Special church events coming up

 Broadus Baptist VBS

-Set sail and chart a course to Vacation Bible School at Broadus Baptist Church for “Big Fish Bay… Hooked on God's Mercy” which will be held June 6-11 from 6 to 8:15 p.m.
+Set sail and chart a course to Vacation Bible School at Broadus Baptist Church for “Big Fish Bay … Hooked on God's Mercy” which will be June 6-11 from 5:45 to 8:15 p.m.

 There will be music, crafts, games and teaching for all ages, infant to adult.
 Supper will be served.
-The church is located at 59 Green Street SW in Concord.
+The church is at 59 Green St. SW in Concord.

 Harrisburg Baptist VBS